ademdc/ruby-vibe/README.md

 viber = RubyVibe.new(auth_token: <YOUR_AUTH_TOKEN>)
 ```

-Also, it is possible to add a `ruby_vibe.rb` file in in the initializers folder with the following content:
+Also, it is possible to add a `ruby-vibe.rb` file in in the initializers folder with the following content:

 ```
 RubyVibe.configure do |config|